Unknowability: Related concepts

 Treatment of knowledge has been wide and diverse.
-Wikipedia itself is an initiate to capture and record knowledge using contemporary technological tools.
+Wikipedia itself is an initiative to capture and record knowledge using contemporary technological tools.
 Earlier attempts to capture and record knowledge include writing deep tracts on specific topics as well as the use of encyclopedias to organize and summarize entire fields or event the entirety of human knowledge.

 Limits of knowledge

 An associated topic that comes up frequently is that of Limits of Knowledge.
 As far as the amount of knowledge is concerned, each person has a pair of eyes and a pair of ears, and there are only twenty-four hours a day, and the amount of knowledge that can be contacted and grasped is limited.

 Examples of scholarly discussions involving limits of knowledge include: